Owner of Los Campeones Gyms

 I entered a bodybuilding show right after graduating from high school and won, I was approached by a bodybuilder from Minneapolis that offered to mentor me.
 His name was Erik Fromm and he had competed in top national shows many times and was also a trainer and worked with many people at Los Campeones and that is how I came here.
 After eight months of mentorship, Erik died of an accidental drug overdose and I was the one that found him.
 At the time I was living with him and his fiancé, after he died, his fiancé moved away and I didn’t know what I was going to do.
 Fortunately I had just met Dr. Kevin, who a lot of you know, that owns a chiropractic clinic Lyn Lake, he took me in and I lived with he and his family for a few months until a house that he owned opened up and I lived there for 2 years, until I met my wife, Amber.

 I took what I learned from Erik and started training clients and over time, built it up to training a lot of people.
-After a few years of training I was approached by the former owner of Los Campeones gym and he offered to sell the gym for very little because it was a essentially going out of business.
-So I bought it and slowly turned it around, instead of going to college I saw running the gym as my college.
+I was fortunate enough to know the owner of Los Campeones at the time and he offered to sell it to me so instead of going to college I saw running the gym as my college.
 For years it was just my wife and I working at the gym, I opened and closed the gym for a long time, looking back it is like a blur.
 Over time, I was able to turn it around and start hiring people to help.
 In 2014 I was looking for a bigger location to move the gym to because the previous franklin owners had no interest in selling, but then I walked into the Blaisdell building and I knew it wasn’t big enough to move to but it was big enough to open a second location.
 Everything fell into place so well.
 It was crazy.
 I never thought about having a second location but it’s like it happened on its own and now the Franklin expansion is done and it’s still hard to believe what this has become.

 I think the reason the gyms have succeeded is because of how we make people feel.
 We treat everyone with respect and make them feel like we want them to be here.
 We’ve developed real friendships with many people here, we are a real community.
 People all want to feel like they are a part of something.
 And to many, this is the only thing they are really connected to.